dista/pi-explorer/README.md

 Web File Explorer UI for linux server

 ## Install
-It is just a nodejs app, so using following to install after install nodejs
+It is just a nodejs app, so using following to install after installing nodejs
 ```
 npm install
 ```